CHOUAKIsalim/Rest-Api-Laravel/readme.md

 The Routes :

-/api/register : to register, by passing : 'name', 'password' and 'email' /api/logn : to login, by passing : 'email' and 'password'
+post : /api/v1/register : to register, by passing : 'name', 'password' and 'email'
+post : /api/v1/login : to login, by passing : 'email' and 'password'
+get : /api/v1/threads : to get the threads
-/api/getUser : only after login, to get the token of the current user /api/threads : only after login, to post, get and get_by_id a thread /api/threads/thread_id : only after login, to create a message that is affected to the thread
+get : /api/v1/threads/thread_id : to get a thread by id post : /api/v1/threads : only after loging, to create a thread by passing : "subject", "recipient" and "message" post : /api/v1/threads/thread_id : only after login, to create a message that is affected to the thread_id

-First configure your sgbd in .env, than create the database backend-test.
+First rnn npm install and configure your sgbd in .env, than create the database backend-test.
 Than you will be able to run php artisan migrate to create the tables.
 Next run php artisan db:seed to fill the data-base.

 To run the application, use php artisan serve

-You can test the get routes without authentication, but to use the post ones you will have to register, than to login, than to get the token, and finally to send the request.
+You can test the get routes without authentication, but to use the post ones you will have to login, than to get the token, and finally to send the request.

+The Seeder creates this user : email : test@gmail.com;  password: 123456
+so that you can test with it

-Uses Ramsey Library for Uuid, and passport for authentication
+This project Uses Ramsey Library for Uuid, and passport for authentication